Tourism – Good to Know

 Tourists stay an average 7 nights in Iceland.

-In the summer campsites are also popular.
-For information on what/where accommodations are available, click here.
+Tourists usually reserve rooms in hotels / guesthouses, apartment hotels and hostels.
+In the summer campsites and camper vans are also popular.
+For information on what and where various accommodations are available, click here.

 Tourist arrivals

 Tourist arrivals increased significantly in 2011 following the financial crisis and the volcanic eruption of Eyjafjallajökull, creating a new and important economic sector in Iceland.
-In 2017 tourist arrivals were over 2 million for the first time.
-As of September 2024 the number was just over 1.7 million, meaning tourism has become a sustainable income sector for Iceland’s economy.
+Tourist arrivals peaked at over 2 million for the first time in 2017.

 Tourists arriving via cruise ships are counted separately, see here.